Choosing an Engine Region

 Using these alternate regions does not affect which Battlesnakes you can play against, the rules of the game, or the matchmaking in arenas.
 The region is just used to measure the response time from your Battlesnake as seen from a different geographic location.

 Go to your profile at http://play.battlesnake.com/me, find the Battlesnake you want to change, and click "Edit".
 You'll see a dropdown called "Engine Region", which will default to the primary region in AWS US-WEST-2 (Oregon).

 Selecting one of the other regions and clicking "Save" will refresh your Battlesnake's metadata through the region.
 If it's reachable and returns a valid response, you'll be able to see the new latency next to your Battlesnake.
 Hover your cursor over the "Latency" element to see the exact number in milliseconds.
 From now on, all Battlesnake API requests will go through the new engine region, hopefully giving your Battlesnake more time to think!

 Sometimes persistent HTTP connections, DNS lookups, and other factors can cause the first request to a snake from a region to be slower than subsequent requests.
 If the latency seems higher than expected, try refreshing your Battlesnake again to get a more realistic estimate of the latency for most of the turns in a game.

 How should I choose an Engine Region?

 Choosing the right Engine Region might be a little confusing depending on where you are, and where your Battlesnake is hosted.
 We highly encourage testing with a few different Engine Regions to see how it affects your latency.
-If you're worried about affecting your snake in a League or Arena, you can make a new snake and re-use the URL.
+If you're worried about affecting your snake in a Leaderboard or Arena, you can make a new snake and re-use the URL.

 Here are some tips for common hosting setups: